tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/自研内核 TXSQL/稳定类特性/秒级加列_intl_en.md

-## Feature Overview
+## Overview
-The quick column adding feature allows you to quickly add columns to a big table by only modifying the data dictionary, which eliminates the need of data replication during column adding and greatly reduces the column adding time for big tables and the impact on the system.
+The quick column addition feature allows you to quickly add columns to a big table by only modifying the data dictionary, which eliminates the need of data replication during column adding and greatly reduces the column adding time for big tables and the impact on the system.

 ## Supported Versions
 - Kernel version: MySQL 5.7 20190830 and later.